randxie/randxie.github.io/_posts/2022-12-11-cheap-and-stable-to-run-dl-workload.md

 #### Lambda GPU cloud or Vast.ai

 I did not make this path to work.
-In general, the small GPU rental vendors have worse UI and usability compared to cloud providers like GCP or AWS.
+In general, these small GPU rental vendors have worse UI and usability compared to cloud providers like GCP or AWS.
 They also do not have much price advantages compared to Cloud providers' spot instances.
 For Vast.ai, if you want to get similar price as GCP's spot instance, you need to use their bidding model that's hard to reason about.

 #### [Preferred] GCP DLVM